Universal Multilayer Network Exploration by Random Walk with Restart: Results

-To validate the proposed central role of bipartite network overlaps in the RWR performances, we artificially increased the connectivity of the gene-drug and disease-drug bipartite networks before applying the same LOOCV protocol.
-To this goal, we added artificial transit drug nodes linking existing gene-disease associations (strategy described in Fig. S11).
-We observed that these artificially added transit nodes increased drastically the performances of the LOOCV (Fig.3 panel B.1).
-The same phenomenon is observed for the airports multilayer network (Fig.3 panel B.2).
+To validate the proposed central role of bipartite networks in the RWR performances, we artificially increased the connectivity of the gene-drug and disease-drug bipartite networks before applying the same LOOCV protocol.
+To this goal, we added artificial transit drug nodes linking existing gene-disease associations (strategy described in Supplementary Note 4C and Fig. S12).
+We observed that these artificially added transit nodes increased drastically the performances of the LOOCV (Fig. 3c).
+The same phenomenon is observed for the airports multilayer network (Fig. 3d).
 In addition, we checked if random perturbations in these artificially enhanced bipartite networks would decrease the performances of the LOOCV.
-To do so, we progressively randomized the edges in the bipartite networks with artificially increased connectivity until obtaining completely random bipartite networks.
-We observed that the progressive randomization of the bipartite networks continuously decreased the predictive power of the RWR up to obtaining the same performances as with only two multiplex networks (Fig. S12.A for the airport multiplayer networks and S12.B for the biological multilayer networks).
+To do so, we progressively randomized the edges in the bipartite networks with artificially increased connectivity, until obtaining completely random bipartite networks.
+We observed that the progressive randomization of the bipartite networks continuously decreases the predictive power of the RWR up to obtaining the same performances as with only two multiplex networks (Fig. S13.A for the airport multilayer networks and S13.B for the biological multilayer networks).

-Finally, we repeated all these evaluations using a Link Prediction (LP) protocol \cite{Zhou2020}.
-In this protocol, we systematically removed gene-disease edges from the gene-disease bipartite network, and predicted the rank of the removed gene using the disease as a seed in the RWR.
+Finally, we repeated all these evaluations using a standard Link Prediction (LP) protocol (Supplementary Note 4.B).
+LP has already been used to measure the predictive power of RWR methods \cite{Zhou2020}.
+In the LP protocol, we systematically removed gene-disease edges from the gene-disease bipartite network, and predicted the rank of the removed gene using the disease as seed in the RWR.
 The LP protocol is applied on the airport multilayer network by removing a French-British edge from the French-British bipartite network, and predicting the rank of the French airport using the British airport node as a seed in the RWR.
-We overall observed similar behaviors as LOOCV (Fig. S9 and S13).
+We overall observed similar behaviors as in the LOOCV (Fig. S11 and S14).

-It is to note that the LOOCV and LP protocols can be used to evaluate the pertinence of adding new multiplex networks in a multilayer network or new network layers in a multiplex network.
-Both protocols are available within the MultiXrank package.
+Importantly, the LOOCV and LP protocols can be used to evaluate the pertinence of adding new multiplex networks in a multilayer network or new network layers in a multiplex network.
+Both evaluation protocols are available within the MultiXrank package.